Brooklyn's Finest

 Brooklyn's Finest is a 2009 American crime film directed by Antoine Fuqua and written by Michael C. Martin.
-The film stars Richard Gere, Don Cheadle, Ethan Hawke, and Wesley Snipes.
-Brooklyn's Finest had its world premiere at the 2009 Sundance Film Festival on January 16, 2009 and was released theatrically in the United States on March 5, 2010.
+It stars Richard Gere, Don Cheadle, Ethan Hawke, and Wesley Snipes.
+The film premiered at the 2009 Sundance Film Festival on January 16, 2009, and was released in the United States on March 5, 2010.

 Plot

-Carlo Powers and Detective Sal Procida are having a conversation in a car when Sal shoots Carlo, grabs a bag of money and flees.
-Sal later confesses the murder to a priest, asking for help with his dire situation: his wife is pregnant with twins, and they live in a house that is too small for their four existing children; it also has mold that jeopardizes his family's health.
+Detective Sal Procida shoots someone named Carlo Powers, grabs a bag of money and flees.
+Sal confesses the murder to a priest, asking for help with his financial situation: his wife is pregnant with twins, and they live in a moldy house too small for their four existing children.

-Desperate to move, Sal has arranged to purchase a larger home through a woman who owes him a favor.
+Desperate to move, Sal arranged to purchase a larger home through a woman who owes him a favor.
 The down payment is due the following Tuesday, and Sal is still short.
-Sal, who is a highly skilled and accomplished narcotics detective, has begun to pickpocket drug money from raids.
+Sal, who is a New York City Police Department (NYPD) narcotics detective, has begun to steal drug money from raids.

-Officer Edward "Eddie" Dugan is a week from retirement after 22 years of unremarkable service to the force.
-Eddie is assigned to oversee rookies in the tough neighborhoods.
-However, his personal life is in shambles; as he swills whiskey in the morning to get out of bed, and the only person he can speak to honestly is Chantel, a sex worker he hires regularly.
+Alcoholic, suicidal officer Eddie Dugan is a week from retirement after 22 years of unremarkable service.
+Despite his impending retirement, Eddie is assigned to oversee a rookie.

-Detective Tango Butler is an undercover cop working the drug beat.
-After losing himself in his role as a drug dealer, Tango is tired of the kind of attention attracted by a black man in a black BMW.
-Having been promised a promotion including a desk job for years, Butler is finally offered a way out if he betrays his close friend Caz Phillips, a known criminal recently released from federal prison.
-Federal Agent Smith instructs Tango to set up the drug deal that will ensure Caz's arrest and return to federal prison.
+Officer Clarence "Tango" Butler is an undercover cop working the drug beat.
+Tango is tired of the kind of attention attracted by a black man in a black BMW.
+Having been promised a promotion including a desk job for years, Butler is finally offered detective first grade if he betrays his friend Caz Phillips, a criminal recently released from federal prison.
+Federal Agent Smith instructs Tango to set up a drug deal that will ensure Caz's arrest and return to prison.

-Eddie's first rookie partner came from the Marine Corps and becomes disgusted with Eddie's apparent cowardice and cynicism.
-The rookie asks to be reassigned, but he is killed on his next assignment.
-Eddie's second rookie partner accidentally fires his gun near a teenager during a petty theft investigation.
+Eddie's rookie partner has a background with the Marine Corps and becomes disgusted with Eddie's apparent cowardice and cynicism.
+The rookie asks to be reassigned, but is killed on his next assignment.
+Eddie's second rookie partner accidentally fires his gun near a teenager's head during a petty theft investigation.
 The teenager goes deaf, leaving the NYPD facing a public relations nightmare.
-During the investigation, Eddie is remorseful for what happened but refuses to play along with his superiors' attempts to imply that the teenager was a drug dealer.
+During the investigation, Eddie is remorseful for what will happen to the rookie, but refuses to twist the truth to portray the teen as a drug dealer despite encouragement by Internal Affairs investigators.